12. Chasing a Ghost

 Marty pointed across the control room at a bluish, semi-transparent divider behind which rectangular shapes loomed like the skyline of a city.

-Motioning to follow, MM escorted Kevin past workstation tables, rolling desk chairs, printers, copiers, and a long desk lined with seven, composite notebooks that he told Kevin housed the operations procedures for each day of the week.
+Escorted Kevin past workstation tables, rolling desk chairs, printers, copiers, and a long desk lined with seven, composite notebooks, which he explained in a semi-joking tone, held the holy texts that contain the operations procedures for each day of the week.

 Stopped next to the blue wall and said, “Transactions are processed here, by the central system.”